phanx-wow/Grid/README.txt

 # <a>&#65517;</a> **How to use Grid**

-To open the options window, type &#8220;``/grid``&#8221;, right-click the tab on the Grid layout frame, or right-click the Grid icon on your minimap or DataBroker display.
+**To open the options window,** type &#8220;``/grid``&#8221;, or right-click the tab on the Grid layout frame, or right-click the Grid icon on your minimap or DataBroker display.

-Because Grid is so configurable, its extensive options can be confusing at first.
+Because Grid is so configurable, its options can be confusing at first.
 We recommend taking a few minutes to look through all of the options before asking for help.
 There is a small in-game Help section in the options panel, and also a small [User&#8217;s Guide] [5] that may be helpful in explaining some of the terms used in Grid, like *status*, *indicator*, and *priority*.

  [5]: http://www.wowace.com/projects/grid/pages/users-guide/